 Because pneumococcal infections can cause a wide range of illnesses, the symptoms can vary widely, but common symptoms include:

-There are over 90 different strains of S.pnemoniae but it is though that just 8-10 strains are responsible for the majority of serious infection in humans.
+There are over 90 different strains of S.pnemoniae, but it is thought that just 8-10 strains are responsible for the majority of serious infection in humans.

-Pneumococcal infections are much less contagious than colds and flu, but they are spread in much the same way.
-When an infected individual coughs or sneezes they can spread tiny droplets of fluid which can be breathed in by others or bacteria on a person’s hands (from touching their mouth/nose/eyes or sneezing/coughing into their hands) can end up on door handles, etc. and easily spread to others.
+Pneumococcal infections are much less contagious than colds and flu, but they are spread in a similar way.
+When an infected individual coughs or sneezes they can spread tiny droplets of fluid which can be breathed in by others, or bacteria on a person’s hands (from touching their mouth/nose/eyes or sneezing/coughing into their hands) can end up on door handles, etc. and quickly spread to others.

 Those with weakened immune systems, children under two years old and people aged over 65 years are more susceptible to pneumococcal infections.
 People who smoke or drink excessively are also more at risk.
 Outbreaks of pneumococcal infections are more likely to occur in winter time, or in groups of people with weakened immune systems, such as nursing homes, crèches, etc.